 The Company's exploration activities are subject to various laws and regulations governing the protection of the environment.
 These laws and regulations are continually changing and generally becoming more restrictive.
 The Company believes its operations are materially in compliance with all applicable laws and regulations.
 The Company has made, and expects to make in the future, expenditures to comply with such laws and regulations.

-At March 31, 2021, there are \$511,000 (December 31, 2019 - 865,000) remaining from the Company's proceeds from its previous issuance of flow-through shares to be spent on qualifying Canadian exploration expenditures.
+At December 31, 2020, there were \$865,000 remaining unspent from the Company's proceeds from its previous issuance of flow-through shares.
+The entire amount was spent on qualifying Canadian exploration expenditures by the end of June 2021.